simonsny/image_background_removal/README.md

 - When you run this code, it is possible to upload an image on a flask app, then see both the original and background removed version of the image.
 - For the first uploaded image, it can take some time.
 From the second on, the process is faster.

-**modnet_alpha_matte_simon.ipynb**

-- This file contains all the code necessary to asses the quality of our results.
-- We compare the following to eachother:
-Alpha matte we acquired from the pretrained MODNET model to our ground truth mask we recived in the dataset.
-Alpha matte we acquired from DIM model to our ground truth mask we recived in the dataset.

 **data folder**

 - This directory contains the data needed for this project (train and test images).